team-cube/open-cube/bin_unix/README.md

-* Installing and Running Tesseract
+# Installing and Running Tesseract

-*nix versions of Tesseract clients and standalone servers.
+unix versions of Tesseract clients and standalone servers.
 The clients function identical to the win32 client, see config.html for more information about command-line options if necessary.